 The list of the diseases included in the ExaMode priority list includes also a non-cancerous disease, namely the celiac disease (CD).

-CD is an immune-mediated disease with chronic outcome and genetic predisposition to an intolerance to gluten and its proteins.
-This intolerance leads to abnormal immune response, followed by a chronic inflammation and alteration of the small intestinal mucosa.
-The diagnosis of this pathology is based on the description of the histopathological alterations of small intestine (after duodenal biopsy) by expert pathologists [GIPAD, 2011].
+Celiac disease is an immune-mediated disease with chronic outcome and genetic predisposition to an intolerance to gluten and its proteins.
+This intolerance leads to an abnormal immune response, followed by chronic inflammation and alteration of the small intestinal mucosa.
+The diagnosis of this pathology is based on the description of the histopathological alterations of the small intestine (after duodenal biopsy) by expert pathologists [GIPAD, 2011].

 Microscopic analysis of small colon biopsy sample for celiac disease provides information about:

 We represent the ontology as a graph where nodes are classes and edges are typed relationships amongst the classes.
 Classes (nodes) represent real-world objects such as a person, a project, a tissue or an anatomical part.
 Relationships (edges) describe how classes interact one with the other.
 In ExaMode we limit the creation of new classes to a minimum and we re-use existing ontologies as much as possible.

 The EXAMODE ontology The ExaMode ontology is organized into five semantic areas, each concerning different aspects of the histopathology process.:

 In the following sections we discuss in detail the semantic areas, dividing them by disease when necessary.